 Smell and Taste

 Unlike mammals, fish have four nostrils on each side of their head.
-Fish do not breathe in the same way as mammals, and the nostrils are not used to breathe.
+Fish do not breathe the same way as mammals, and the nostrils are not used to breathe.

 The two pairs of nostrils on each side of the nose lead to nasal sacs filled with sensory organs.
 Fish have an excellent sense of smell, with some detecting one-thousandth of a gram of crushed worm in 58 million gallons of water.

-Some fish such as carp taste their food by touching it with their barbels and don’t even need to put the food into their mouth to know if it is edible.
+Some fish, such as carp, taste their food by touching it with their barbels and don’t even need to put the food into their mouth to know if it is edible.

 Although we think of the sea as quiet, it rarely is.
 Although we do not hear fish, they do use sound.
 Some grind their teeth to communicate or blow bubbles from their bladder.
 Some even make grunting or groaning noises using their swim bladders.
-These sounds are amplified using special muscles.
+These sounds are amplified using specific muscles.

-Carp can amplify their hearing by using a bony connection between their inner ear and their swim bladders.
+Carp can amplify their hearing by using a bony connection between their inner ear and swim bladders.
 This helps them to hear better.
 As there can be hundreds or thousands of fish, they are surrounded by sound as they move.
 This is caused by the movement of the fish, moving their muscles and fins.

-Some fish such as haddock make noise as they move around in a school on the sea bed.
+Some fish, such as haddock, make noise as they move around in a school on the sea bed.
 Haddock makes grumbling and drumming noises as they move around.

 Schools can keep together using sound even if they cannot see.
 Schools can still swim in dark parts of the sea using their hearing and communicate with each other about predators or food.

 Fish have a line of pores that open onto the scales on the side of the body.
 This is called the lateral line and is seen in most fish species.
 The lateral line is a sophisticated sense that is difficult for us to understand.